niccybee/resume-app/README.md

 The beginnings of a resume builder project using Supabase, Vuejs, Pinia, Picocss.

+The goal behind this project is to be able to quickly store and retrieve Cv line items, and add them to a [JSONResume Format](https://jsonresume.org) with a unique link to share when needed.

 ### Tasks:

 [ ] Filter items through button inputs